glubsy/Chrome-scrollbar-css-tweaks/README.md

 # Installation

-* Create a directory in ~/.config/google-chrome/Defaults/Extensions/scrollbartweaks and copy the files there
+* Create a directory in ~/.config/google-chrome/Defaults/Extensions/scrollbartweaks and copy or symlink the files there

 * Create a custom css at https://mikethedj4.github.io/Webkit-Scrollbar-Generator/ for example and replace scrollbar.css